Here are 6 things to expect when you come to a MOPS group:

 Over the course of a year, a MOPS group will engage in a smorgasbord of creative activities, during which you will discover new skills – and relish the opportunity to ‘finish’ a project without little hands wanting to help.

 MOPS groups are hosted by churches in every state in Australia and meetings are usually held in church buildings.
 But MOPS is not just for Christian women.
 In fact, mums of all faiths – or no faith – are welcome to attend.
-If you have children under 6, or if you’re pregnant, you’re eligible for MOPS.
-MOPS aims to encourage and equip all mums to be the best mum they can be – because Better Mums Make A Better World.
+If you have children under 6, or if you’re pregnant, MOPS is for you!
+MOPS aims to encourage and equip all mums to be the best mum they can be.